Kwth123/AppContents/README.md

-AppContents is a basic pyhton program which shows the steps and underlying logic of whast used in our final application
+AppContents is a basic python program which shows the steps and underlying logic of whast used in our final application

 Prerequisites